 It’s very common to find Iberian Peninsula DNA in Western Europe, Ireland, and Great Britain, too.

-Some select details (not a complete list!) about the percentage of natives of European regions who show Iberian Peninsula DNA:
+Some select details (not a complete list!) about the percentage of natives of European regions who show Iberian Peninsula DNA, according to Ancestry DNA:

 - 20% of people from Europe West may show Iberian DNA